 The Deux Montagnes Lions Club has long had a used book sale in October.
 THe date for 2017 is the weekend of October 21-22, with full details coming later.
 They have been collecting donations since January, so it's an option for people moving and needing to get rid of books.

-It's now mid-April, I've found the dates for the Montreal West book sales.
-I have a few to add for June, though those are actually community group garage sales, but I think I have all the book sales i'm expecting up now.
-Remember, the Gazette no longer publishes a list of such events, so groups are going to have to work harder to be visible.
+Remember, the Gazette no longer publishes a list of non-profit events, so groups are going to have to work harder to be visible.

 There's a Little Free Library outside St. Ansgar Lutheran Church, 4020 Grand (a short block up from Sherbrooke Street) in NDG.
 It wasn't there in November, I don't know when it went up.
 There's another one at 2353 Clifton (below Sherbrooke), at least there was last year, I've not checked recently.
 And of course, in NDG there are old Mirror newspaper boxes set up for the same sort of thing, leave books and take books, I've only see three.
 One outside the Vendome Metro station, one at the corner of Marcil and Monkland (the lower east side) and outside that Coop near Melrose on Sherbrooke Street).